CERTCC/Vultron/docs/process_models/rm/rm_interactions.md

 Other MPCVD RM interaction configurations are possible, of course.
 We demonstrate a few such scenarios in the following figures.
 This time each node represents a Participant's entire RM model.
-We have observed all of the following interactions at the CERT/CC:
+We have observed all of the following interactions at the CERT/CC.
+We intend the RM model to be sufficiently composable to accommodate all such permutations.

+### Finder coordinates MPCVD with Multiple Vendors

-### A Finder notifies multiple Vendors without engaging a Coordinator.
+A Finder notifies multiple Vendors without engaging a Coordinator.

 ```mermaid
 stateDiagram-v2